-8.5.1 Monitoring your masking jobs
+8.5.1 Monitoring your jobs

-Once a masking job has been created and started, you can monitor its progress by navigating to the Monitor tab or by clicking on the name of the masking job on any screen.
-The monitoring tab shows you a list of executed masking jobs, their progress as well as their current status.
-To get even more detail on the progress of an individual masking job, click on the Job Name.
+Once a job has been created and started, you can monitor its progress by navigating to the Monitor tab or by clicking on the name of the job on any screen.
+The monitoring tab shows you a list of executed jobs, their progress as well and their current status.
+To get even more detail on the progress of an individual job, click on the Job Name.